meganlsmith/selectionandmigration/docs/filet.md

 ```
 The statistics are now stored in testingSimsStats_1250.
 Do this for all divergence times, and for both training and testing datasets.

-Finally, prepare the feature vectors using this [python script](?).
-Note to self: for drosophila used prepfeaturevectors.sh prepfeaturevectors_5000.sh prepfeaturevectors_20000.sh
-                for training prepfeaturevectors_training.sh + 5000 and prepfeaturevectors_20000
-                for msmove prepfeaturevectors_msmove_training.sh + 5000 and 20000.
-                presumably also some for the original msmove datasets and the original SLiM datasets (prepfeaturevectors_oldslim.sh + 5000 and 20000 for sure, others?)

 # Create datasets with selection (training and testing SLiM datasets)

 Create datasets with 5, 10, 15% of loci experiencing sweeps or adaptive introgression.
 The input folder is the output folder from calculating summary statistics.
 Do this for all divergence times and for training and testing datasets.